What does the ord() function do?

 >>> chr(65) 'A' >>> chr(9) '\t' >>> chr(13) '\r'

-As shown above Some examples of what the
+As shown above are some examples of what the

 >>> ord('A') 65 >>> ord('Z') 90 >>> ord('a') 97 >>> ord('z') 122